schulze-paul/Video-Laboratory/README.md

 ### Manual data entry

 Some required data is not directly available through the YouTube API or requires interpretation of for example the video content or comments.
-This Data is collected manually through a form where the user can click on the answer to a multiple choice question or enter text in a text field.
+This data is collected manually through a form where the user can click on the answer to a multiple choice question or enter text in a text field.
 Questions that need to be manually filled out include:

 - Are there any other eye-catching characteristics (e.g. colors) of the thumbnail?